Azure/iot-edge-v1/samples/ble_gateway/README.md

 -------------------

 At this point, gateways containing BLE modules are only supported on Linux.
-The sample gets built when you build the SDK by running `tools/build.sh`.
-The [devbox setup](../../doc/devbox_setup.md) guide has information on how you can build the SDK.
+The sample gets built when you build Azure IoT Edge by running `tools/build.sh`.
+The [devbox setup](../../doc/devbox_setup.md) guide has information on how you can build Azure IoT Edge.

 Preparing your BLE device
 -------------------------